 These vegan gluten-free brownies are everything you could want from a brownie.
 Decadent and rich, with a gooey fudgy center and intense chocolate flavor.
 You would never guess that they're both vegan and gluten-free.

-I’ve been testing these ones relentlessly lately to bring them to the next level, and the results are the most amazing vegan brownie recipe, they are truly the best brownies I’ve tried!
+I've been testing these ones relentlessly lately to bring them to the next level, and the results are the most amazing vegan brownie recipe, they are truly one of the best brownie recipes I've tried!

 What to expect from this recipe

 - Gluten-free and made using ground almonds (or almond flour)

 - Easy to make, with a simple recipe that anyone can make

 - Guaranteed crowd-pleaser

 Notes about the ingredients

 - Dark chocolate: Make sure you use a good quality vegan dark chocolate, this is the main ingredient for your gluten-free brownies.
 And the flavor will shine through in these brownies.
 I recommend chocolate with at least 70% cocoa content.

 - Vegan butter: These gluten-free brownies call for vegan block butter, not the spreadable kind.
 I usually grab flora plant butter as it's readily available in most supermarkets.

 - Brown sugar: I use a 50:50 ratio of soft brown sugar and light muscovado sugar.
 The light muscovado sugar adds a deep caramel flavor and both sugars add moisture to the brownies.
 You can use one or the other depending on what you have to hand.
 You can also use coconut sugar, but I have found that doesn't make them quite as moist.